 If you can, try to have a kickoff meeting.This can help get your fundraiser off to a stronger start.
-You should also check in with your group periodically as well.
+You should also meet with your group periodically as well.
 Even if it’s a Zoom call.

 And what is the most important thing you can tell your group?
-Register so you can share the online store with friends and family.
+Register so they can share their online store link with friends and family.
 The greater your group registration percentage, the more money you’ll raise.
 It’s that simple.

-So how do you do a virtually kickoff?
+So how do you do a virtual kickoff?

-When people think about online fundraisers, one thing that comes to mind is ‘donations’.
+When people think about online school fundraisers, one thing that comes to mind is ‘donations’.
 Many fundraising platforms allow individuals and groups to set up a page and promote it.
-Then the company collect a percentage of the profits.
+Then the company collects a percentage of the profits.

 But when buying a product online, people receive a tangible item in exchange.
 There is no cost to set up and run your store.
 The company collects all the money initially, then distributes the profit money afterwards.
 A donation option is also available.